Shreshtha731/Vityarthi-BYOP/README.md

 # SkillPath: Career & Project Intelligence Platform

 ## Overview
 SkillPath is a web application designed to help students bridge the gap between learning isolated technical skills and achieving specific career goals.
-Users can search for a target career path and instantly receive recommended projects to build and skills to acquire.
+Users can search for a target career path and instantly receive recommended projects to build and skills to learn it.

 ## Problem Statement
-Students often lack clear, actionable roadmaps for portfolio building.
-SkillPath centralizes career requirements and suggests practical, real-world project ideas tailored to specific industry roles.
+Students often lack clear and actionable roadmaps for building the portfolio .
+SkillPath centralize the  career requirements and suggests practical, real-world project ideas for specific industry roles.

-## Prerequisites
+## Required softwares
 * Python 3.10+
-* PostgreSQL
+* PostgreSQL(you can also use mysql but i used Postgres for the current project)

 ## Installation & Setup
 1. **Clone the repository:**
    `git clone <your-github-repo-url>`
    `cd skillpath-byop`
 2. **Set up a virtual environment:**
-   `python -m venv venv`
+   (To isolate the project from your global system) `python -m venv venv`
    `source venv/bin/activate`  # On Windows use: venv\Scripts\activate
 3. **Install dependencies:**